The Hartford AARP Home Insurance: 2026 California Review & Rates

 2.6 Optional / Enhanced Features

-Here’s where the AARP/The Hartford program adds extra value — especially for older-homeowners.
+Here’s where the AARP Home Insurance by the Hartford Insurance program adds extra value — especially for older homeowners.
 According to NerdWallet: NerdWallet

 -